AaShannon4/MATH-4W03/README.md

 ## Math 4W03 Journal
 This word document outlines the dated journal of work done throughout the research paper.

+## Math 4W03 Report
+This pdf is the final research paper.

 ## The Implementation of Singular Value Decomposition in Machine Learning
 This pdf file contains the research paper of Lily Seebach, which is referenced in my research paper.